informatics-isi-edu/hatrac/STATUS.md

 Missing implementation features include:

-1. chunked upload API
 1. Any support for webauthn2 login w/o external deployment such as ERMrest
-1. Tracking object version content size in database to allow integrity checking etc.
+1. Tracking object version content size in database to allow integrity checking
 1. S3 storage backend

 Missing specification and implementation: